 You have heard of the Blooming Onion, right?
 This is the same idea except with an oyster mushroom cluster.
-I prefer to use the Blue oyster mushroom clusters for this since the caps tend to be smaller and more delicate.
+I prefer to use blue oyster mushrooms for this since the caps tend to be smaller and more delicate.
 Simply dip the cluster in an egg wash (mixture of a beaten egg lightened with a little water) and then lightly dredge in a mixture of flour and old bay.
-Shake off excess flour.
-Cook in fryer until golden brown.
-Remove and allow excess oil to drain on a few layers of paper towels to absorb any excess oil.
+Shake off the excess flour, and cook it in a fryer until golden brown.
+Lay it on a few layers of paper towels to absorb any excess oil.

-- Marinated and Grilled Oyster Mushrooms.
+Marinated and Grilled Oyster Mushrooms.

 Check out this article on how to create a tasty BBQ sandwich that even the most hardcore carnivore can enjoy!